DinMo

 With the market analysis done, the next step is to set clear marketing objectives aligned with your overall strategy.
 These desired results are the core of any successful strategic plan.

 The objectives should be set following the SMART method (Specific, Measurable, Achievable, Realistic, Time-bound), ensuring that each goal is clear, quantifiable, attainable, relevant, and time-limited.
-Thus, a well-defined objective would be to "increase your sales by 15% over the next six months through targeted marketing campaigns."
+For example, a well-defined objective would be to "increase sales by 15% over the next six months through targeted marketing campaigns."

 Step 3: Customer segmentation

-Determining who your target audience is and segmenting your audience is a major prerequisite:
+Determining who your target audience is and segmenting it is a major prerequisite:

-The idea of segmenting your market into audiences sharing similar desires and needs facilitates not only the personalization of marketing actions but also ensures a more precise product-customer alignment.
-To target the audience, it is essential to gather people with similar behaviors.
-Even if the product sold can be the same (for example, a t-shirt), the sales arguments, based on personalized content, will not be the same for each segment.
+The idea of segmenting your market into audiences sharing similar desires and needs facilitates not only the personalisation of marketing actions but also ensures a more precise product-customer alignment.
+To target the audience, it is essential to gather people with similar behaviours.
+Even if the product sold can be the same (for example, a t-shirt), the sales arguments, based on personalised content, will not be the same for each segment.

 Step 4: Positioning the offering